drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-At the beginning most of the proposed scaffolds were unsuitable from a modeling point of view, but after some interactive educational work between the chemists and the modeler, the designs slowly came into focus.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/parallel-design-non-peptide-renin-inhibitors-98625eeb'><i class='fa fa-play' aria-hidden='true'></i></button>At the beginning most of the proposed scaffolds were unsuitable from a modeling point of view, but after some interactive educational work between the chemists and the modeler, the designs slowly came into focus.
 The three teams ended up with different scaffold designs: a tetrahydroquinoline, a phenoxy, an indole and a salicylamide series.
 The development of these four series' are described in more detail on the following pages.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_paralel_design.png){: loading=lazy }
 ##### The THQ Series

-The first breakthrough was obtained by the Rasetti group with the tetrahydroquinoline (THQ) scaffold shown in the figure below; this molecule was active at the nanomolar range (and this was without optimization!).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/thq-series-7ed08ea5'><i class='fa fa-play' aria-hidden='true'></i></button>The first breakthrough was obtained by the Rasetti group with the tetrahydroquinoline (THQ) scaffold shown in the figure below; this molecule was active at the nanomolar range (and this was without optimization!).
 The superimposition (see button "Modeling and 3D design") shows a good overlap of the phenyl rings in P3.
 A gem-dimethyl group was introduced in P1 and a chemical spacer was designed to connect the two fragments.
 Note how the hydrogen bond with the Serine-219 was maintained.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer